imladris20/simplefolio/know_how_README.md

 git@2.30.1 or higher
 ```

-Also, you can use [Yarn](https://yarnpkg.com/) instead of NPM ‚òùÔ∏è
+Also, you can use [Yarn](https://yarnpkg.com/) instead of NPM ???Ô∏?

 ```
 yarn@v1.22.10 or higher